Skip to main content

 hello spring

-• The two major types of IRAs are Traditional and Roth.
+• The two main types of IRAs—Traditional and Roth—both offer tax-sheltered growth.

-• Practically anyone with taxable compensation can open and contribute to a Traditional IRA.
+• Practically anyone with taxable income can contribute to a Traditional IRA, while eligibility for a Roth IRA depends on income levels.

 03 REVIEW YOUR ACCOUNT BENEFICIARIES